MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

     :::image type="content" source="media/highlights-save.png" alt-text="Screenshot showing the Save email to CRM highlight card in the Sales side pane.":::

-    If you're connected to Dynamics 365, you can save recurring meetings to your CRM from the highlight card of any meeting in the series by selecting **Save series**.
+    If you're connected to Dynamics 365, you can save recurring meetings to your CRM from the highlight card of any meeting in the series, or the highlight card of the series by selecting **Save series**.
 When you save a recurring meeting, the entire series is saved to the CRM, not just the single instance that you have open.
 After you save the series, you can [edit](#edit-activities-saved-to-dynamics-365) or [remove](#remove-activities-saved-to-dynamics-365) the connected record.

 1. Under **Connect to a record**, select a record to connect the email or meeting to.